Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 Surfing in Cabo: Todos Santos

-Todos Santos is a laid-back town with excellent surf, great food, and some good old fashion Mexican cowboys walking around.
+Todos Santos is a laid-back town with excellent surf, great food, and some good old-fashioned Mexican cowboys walking around.
 It's a bit artsy and rustic with just the right amount of hippy.
 Todos Santos reminds me of what northern Baja used to be like when I was growing up before the narco problems invaded the Tijuana surroundings.
-There is a feeling of things being a bit wild-west-like, yet with enough comforts of home.
+There is a feeling of things being a bit wild-west-like yet with enough comforts of home.

 The main break in Todos is called La Pastora.
 You must drive through town to get to the beaches to the north.
 Between Hidalgo and Obregon, turn left onto Camino A Las Playitas.
 Go down a hill and along a riverbed.
 The road will twist and turn, and a few miles from the town, you'll come to a clearing to the left where La Pastora is located.
 Don't drive too far toward the beach unless you have a 4x4.
 Park where the dirt looks compact and walk to see the swell.